monties/Getting-and-Cleaning-Data-Project/README.md

 # Getting-and-Cleaning-Data-Project
 This is a repository for the process of cleaning the data of Human-Active-Recognition-Using-Smartphones project

-One of the most exciting areas in all of data science right now is wearable computing - see for example this article .
+One of the most exciting areas in all of data science right now is wearable computing.
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
 The data originally comes from UCI smartphone project using the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained:

     http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones